Schiffels-Popgen/popgen_course/README.md

 by Stephan Schiffels

-*Disclaimer: This is still work in progress.*

 This repository contains several Jupyter Notebooks that I have used in the past for teaching various elements of population-genetic data analyses to students with no initial training in population genetics or Unix-based data analysis.
-It is definitely not yet fully self-contained and needs an experienced instructor to go through.

-Having said that, for someone reasonably experienced with Unix, it is possible to go through the chapters yourself.
-In that case, here are a few steps for settup up your enviroment to make these work:
+I normally set up these notebooks and the data on a server for people to log into.
+If you want to try using this material yourself, here are a few steps for settup up your enviroment:

 1. Install [Jupyter](https://jupyter.org) notebooks with [Bash extension](https://github.com/takluyver/bash_kernel).
 You will also need [Eigensoft](https://github.com/DReichLab/EIG) and [ADMIXTOOLS](https://github.com/DReichLab/AdmixTools).
 2. Clone this repository in your home directory running `git clone https://github.com/stschiff/popgen_course.git`